Skip to content

 Technical Details

-Prompt caching — The built-in Anthropic provider implements prompt caching using ephemeral cache control markers.
-The system prompt and tool definitions are marked as cacheable, and a cache breakpoint is placed at the end of the conversation history prefix.
-This means the system prompt, tools, and earlier messages are cached across LLM calls within the same agent loop — only new messages are reprocessed.
+Prompt caching — Providers that support prompt caching (currently the built-in Anthropic provider) consume a neutral {"type": "cache_breakpoint"} block as a hint and translate it into the vendor’s cache primitive — e.g., the Anthropic translator attaches cache_control: {"type": "ephemeral"} to the preceding content block and drops the breakpoint.
+Providers without caching drop the marker silently.
+The agent loop inserts a breakpoint between the conversation prefix and the current turn so the system prompt, tools, and earlier messages are cached across LLM calls within the same agent loop — only new messages are reprocessed.
 For multi-turn agent loops with many tool calls, this dramatically reduces input token costs.

 Cost calculation — Token pricing accounts for prompt caching multipliers: tokens written to the cache cost 1.25x the normal input price, while tokens read from the cache cost only 0.1x.
 This makes caching highly cost-effective for conversations with multiple back-and-forth iterations between the LLM and tools.